8-digit frequency counter

 (Some content added February 17, 2023)

-A frequency counter, along with a dip meter, is an essential item for DIY hams.
-Since you work based on the frequency displayed by the counter, it's natural that a highly accurate counter is desirable, but that doesn't mean it has to be absolutely accurate.
+Along with a dip meter, a frequency counter is an essential item for DIY hams.
+Since you work based on the frequency displayed by the counter, it's natural to want a highly accurate counter, but that doesn't mean it needs to be absolutely accurate.

 As you know, the accuracy of a frequency counter is determined by the accuracy of the reference oscillator.
-If you absolutely need accuracy, you can solve this problem by spending money on the reference oscillator.
+If you absolutely need accuracy, investing in a reference oscillator can solve this problem.

 The photo below shows an 8-digit frequency counter completed in November 1994.
-The main counter IC uses ICM7216B.
-ICM7216B is a dedicated counter IC that contains all the functions required to configure a counter.
+The main counter IC uses an ICM7216B.
+The ICM7216B is a dedicated counter IC that incorporates all the functions necessary to configure a counter.

-When I think back to the days when we connected multiple TTL decimal counters in stages and made a big fuss about reset pulses and strobe pulses, I feel nostalgic for the hardships we faced, and am amazed at the technological advances that have been made in this field.
+When I think back to the days when we connected multiple TTL decimal counters in stages and made a big fuss about reset pulses and strobe pulses, I feel nostalgic for the hardships we faced, and am amazed at the technological advances in this field.

 This 8-digit frequency counter consists of four components: the main counter circuit board, the preamplifier and prescaler circuit board, the reference oscillator circuit board, and the power supply circuit board.
 In the photo on the right below, the preamplifier and prescaler circuit board is located in the upper left, the reference oscillator circuit board in the upper right, the main counter circuit board in the lower left, and the power supply circuit board in the lower right.

-Below we introduce the circuit diagrams and printed pattern diagrams of the three units excluding the power supply circuit.
+Below are the circuit diagrams and printed pattern diagrams for the three units, excluding the power supply circuit.

-It displays 8 digits simultaneously, so unlike the 4.5-digit counter mentioned above, there is no need to switch gate times to check all digits.
-Once you start using an 8-digit counter, you will no longer want to use a counter with decimal points.
+It displays all 8 digits simultaneously, so unlike the 4.5-digit counter mentioned above, there's no need to switch gate times to check all digits.
+Once you start using the 8-digit counter, you won't want to use a counter with decimal points.

-By the way, you may think that the reference oscillator circuit is rather poor, but I think it's a waste of money to spend money on this part.
-If you need accurate frequency measurements, I think there will be no problem for amateur use (with the understanding that there may be an error of around 10 Hz) if you calibrate the reference oscillator frequency with JJY (10 MHz standard radio wave) in advance.
+By the way, you may think the reference oscillator circuit is rather poor, but I think it's a waste of money.
+If you need accurate frequency measurements, calibrating the reference oscillator frequency with JJY (10 MHz standard radio wave) in advance should be sufficient for amateur use (though I'm aware of an error of around 10 Hz).

 10MHZ reference oscillator replacement